 The exam is graded anonymously by faculty.
-After grading is completed, the Qualifying Exam Committee reviews the graded problems in detail.
+The Qualifying Exam Committee reviews all graded problems in detail.
 It is only after this thorough review that the final grade of pass or fail for each student in each exam section is assigned.
 The results are then unblinded and distributed.
-Students receive their scores, their original work, and the grading rubrics used by faculty in grading the exam.
+Students receive their scores and the grading rubrics used by faculty in grading the exam.

 The appeal is designed to be a broad assessment that includes the student’s prior qualifying exam results, performance in graduate courses, and progress to date in research.
-Upon a careful evaluation of all factors involved, the appeals committee makes a final decision as to whether or not the student has achieved qualification status to continue in the Ph.D. program.
+Upon evaluating all factors, the appeals committee makes the final decision as to whether the student has achieved qualification status to continue in the Ph.D. program.